QMCPACK/qmcpack/docs/methods.rst

 - ``substeps``  For each substep, an attempt is made to move each of the electrons once only by either particle-by-particle or an all-electron move.
-Because the local energy is evaluated only at each full step and not each substep, ``substeps`` are computationally cheaper and can be used to de-correlation at a low computational cost.
+Because the local energy is evaluated only at each full step and not each substep, ``substeps`` are computationally cheaper and can be used to de-correlate at a lower computational cost.

 - ``usedrift`` The VMC is implemented in two algorithms with or without drift.
 In the no-drift algorithm, the move of each